 Nene the donkey was in pain, struggling to walk more than a few steps at a time.
 For his owner Moala, who lives with a disability and relies on Nene for his own independence, the prospect of life without his animal was unimaginable.
 Read how SPANA vets intervened to get Nene back on his feet.

 One day, while Nene was pulling a cart carrying water back to the village, he stumbled and cried out in pain.
-Moala jumped off the cart to examine him but didn’t see any obvious injuries and the pair continued home.
+Moala jumped off the cart to examine her but didn’t see any obvious injuries and the pair continued home.
 However, the next day Moala came out to Nene’s shelter to find the donkey hobbling and favouring his right back leg.

 As both owner and donkey were unable to travel, Moala knew that his only hope was in the form of the SPANA mobile clinic, a critically important lifeline in otherwise unreachable regions of the country.
 For animals too sick or injured to walk, this service means the difference between immediate medical help and unnecessary suffering.

 Moala immediately called Dr Amadou and his team to come to the rescue.
 Within two hours, the team were with Moala and Nene, carefully examining the donkey’s foot to identify the cause of his lameness.
 The vets realised that a small piece of rock had pierced the side of his hoof and was now painfully embedded in the flesh.
 As a result of an infection, an abscess had formed and without intervention, might spread and cause permanent lameness.

 The team first disinfected the area before lancing and draining the abscess and finally removing the sharp piece of stone.
 Nene’s relief was immediate.

 The vets dressed the injury after showing Moala how to keep the wound clean and free of debris while it healed.
 They left the grateful owner with a full course of antibiotics to fight any residual infection and anti-inflammatories to ease Nene’s pain.